Cliffs of Moher private tour from Galway.

 Leamaneh Castle

-Our next highlight is Leamaneh Castle, the magnificent ruins of the great O’Brien stronghold, consisting of a simple five storey tower house which was built around in the XV century by Turlogh O’Brien, King of Thomond.
-Castle is a 5-storey tower built about 1480 and a four-storey mansion added to the west of the tower in the 1640s, The name of the castle ‘Leamaneh’ is said to derive from the Irish ‘Leim an eich’ or in English, ‘The horse’s leap’.
+Our next highlight is Leamaneh Castle, the magnificent ruins of the great O’Brien stronghold, consisting of a simple five-story tower house that was built around in the XV century by Turlogh O’Brien, King of Thomond.
+Castle is a 5-story tower built about 1480 and a four-storey mansion was added to the west of the tower in the 1640s, The name of the castle ‘Leamaneh’ is said to derive from the Irish ‘Leim an eich’ or in English, ‘The horse’s leap’.

 Kilfenora